appajit/CrowdmixTwitter/README.md

     a.
 Used TwitterKit compose UI module(TWRComposer), which displays composer to enter and send the tweet text.
-It is recommended to user framework provided composer.
-As sending of the tweet to the server takes some time, the home time line will be refreshed 5 seconds after the tweet is posted.
+It is recommended to use framework provided tweet composer.
+As sending of the tweet to the server takes some time, the home time line data will be refreshed 5 seconds after the tweet is posted.

 12) Home Time Line -Twitter API: